-Let's start by talking about the menstrual cycle as a whole.
-Yes, there’s more to it than just your period.
-Likely if you’re a woman you know at least something about the menstrual cycle, but I guess we come to relate it mostly to periods.
+If you’ve heard me speak about the menstrual cycle before you’ll know there’s way more to it than periods and PMS.
+Likely if you’re a someone who bleeds, you’ll know at least something about the menstrual cycle.
+I guess we come to relate it mostly to periods though.
 Either you’re on your period, or your not.
 Period = no baby.
 No period = baby.
-But it’s actually more complex than that.
+But there’s actually way more to it than that.

 Through each of these phases different hormones are released by your body, which can cause changes in your mood.

 I can always tell when I’m going through this phase of my cycle because I start to get snappy, impatient and generally just feel very overwhelmed.
-I know I’m not alone in this, loads of my Instagram followers said they feel this too.
-It’s totally normal, and after finding out how the cycle actually works, we can see why we might feel this way.
+I know I’m not alone in this, I’m sure you feel this too.
+It’s really quite common.